The Devil's Star: Synopsis

-Pursuing his suspicions during the Nemesis investigation, Inspector Harry Hole attempts to convince the Chief Inspector that his colleague, Tom Waaler, is a criminal arms dealer known as 'The Prince'.
+Pursuing his suspicions during the Nemesis investigation, Inspector Harry Hole attempts to convince the Chief Inspector that his colleague, Tom Waaler, is a criminal arms dealer known as 'The Prince'and mastermind behind the murder of Ellen Gjelsten, Harry's former collaborator and best friend.
 Due to a lack of evidence, Hole is refused and goes on an alcoholic binge.
-His superior reluctantly sends termination of employment papers to the Chief Inspector, but Hole gets a short reprieve as the Chief is on holiday for three weeks and thus cannot sign them.
+Hole's superior reluctantly sends termination of employment papers to the Chief Inspector, but Hole gets a short reprieve as the Chief is on holiday for three weeks and thus cannot sign them.

 Meanwhile, a murder victim is discovered dead in her shower, shot in the head.
 Waaler is appointed to lead the investigation, but Hole and his former partner Beate Lønn are attached to his team.
 Hole, investigating the murder scene, discovers a small, red, five-pointed diamond under the eyelid of the victim and that a finger is missing from her left hand.
 Another murder is presumed when the director of a theatre production of My Fair Lady reports that his wife has gone missing.
 Her finger is later sent to Kripos; it has a ring on it with a small, red five-pointed diamond.
 A few days later a third victim is found, this time in the female toilets at a law firm, also on the floor and a five-pointed red diamond on the body.
 Yet again a finger has been removed.